Mosaic Adventure Picks for First-time Visitors: Top 5 Must-see Places in Bhutan

 With the overwhelming number of picture-perfect destinations in the Kingdom, picking destinations to see on your first visit can be challenging.
 For beginners, we’ve pinned down the top 5 must-see places to get your journey started.

-1. Taktsang Lhakhang (The Tiger’s Nest)
+1. Taktsang Monastery (The Tiger’s Nest)

 According to Bhutanese legends, Taktsang is a monastery sanctified by Guru Rinpoche during the 8th century.
 It was believed that he rode on tigress’ back, flew to the monastery and warded off evil spirits.